pangeni/TravelersTask/README.md

 ![alt text](GET-method.png)

-- A POST request creates a new record.
+- A POST request to creates a new record.

 ![alt text](POST.png)

-- A POST request creates a new record.
+- A POST request to validate record.

 ![alt text](POST-validation.png)

-- To update records we need to get request for edit.
+- A EDIT records to GET request for edit.

 ![alt text](EDIT.png)

-- A PUT request updates a record.
+- A PUT request to updates a record.

  ![alt text](UPDATE.png)

-- A DELETE request deletes.
+- A DELETE request to delete.

  ![alt text](DELETE.png)

- - Deleted records in GET method.
+ - A Deleted records in GET method.

   ![alt text](DELETE-get.png)